missionpinball/mpf-docs/shows/tokens.rst

      leds:
        (led): off

-Notice the second show is identical to the first, except every refernece to ``led_01`` has been replaced with ``(led)``.
+Notice the second show is identical to the first, except every reference to ``led_01`` has been replaced with ``(led)``.

 When MPF plays a show, it looks for words in the show contained in